 For more information check out MS LIFE INSURANCE

 Many national and international awareness events have been running for some years to help raise awareness and fundraise for MS:

-- MS Awareness Week: is a UK event which is run by UK based MS charities and often run towards the end of April.
+- MS Awareness Week: is a UK event that is run by UK based MS charities and often run towards the end of April.